 January is the perfect month for making resolutions and aiming for a better you.
 Often a better you means a healthier, fitter version of yourself.
 Frequently, in January, people decide to clean up their diet and get more active; gyms, weighing and fitness classes all see an increase in attendance in January.

+We wrote a blog on staying fit through Christmas, because we know how tough that can be.
 You may have packed on a few extra pounds over the Christmas holidays, through over eating, over drinking and being more sedentary than usual, however, by the end of the month, you can have shifted that excess holiday weight, and some.
 You just need willpower and commitment, and also direction and focus.

 Often, when people set their new years resolutions, they vow to 'lose weight', or similar.
 As a resolution, this is too vague.
 You need to set specific goals: how much weight do you want to lose, by which date.
 You could perhaps break this down into smaller chunks if you have lots to lose over the year.
 You also need to make a decision as to how you are going to achieve this weight loss; perhaps you need to cut down on refined sugar snacks and alcohol and work out 4 times per week.
 The more realistic and specific you can be with your goals, the more likely you are to stick to the plan and reach your target.